0xKitsune/Foundry-Huff/README.md

 NOTE: This will not work until the [huffc yarn package](https://yarnpkg.com/package/huffc) is updated to include the [-n flag for compilation](https://github.com/huff-language/huffc/commit/2e5287afbfdf9cc977b204a4fd1e89c27375b040).
 Alternatively, you can build from source until then.
 This note will be removed when the yarn package is updated.

-A Foundry template to compile and test Huff Contracts (inspired by [Foundry-Yulp](https://github.com/ControlCplusControlV/Foundry-Yulp-Template)).
+A Foundry template to compile and test Huff contracts.

 ```
                                             ,...,